DeepGraphLearning/torchprotein-site/_pages/tutorial_2.md

 TorchProtein defines diverse sequence-based models to learn protein sequence representations.
 In this tutorial, we use a two-layer 1D CNN as the protein sequence representation model for all considered tasks.
-First, let's define such a model via the `models.CNN` module.
+First, let's define such a model via the `models.ProteinCNN` module.

 ```python
 from torchdrug import models